dkotik/zassets/README.md

 - [ ] store.RegisterFilesToPublicNamespace(s string)?
 - [ ] // TODO: use sync.Map for public.go like here: /usr/local/go/src/mime/type.go?
 - [ ] add comments to all exported functions and classes

+// The directory operations are slow!
+Zip is not the right file
+// format for frequent tree transversal.
+Put Store behind a
+// a proper caching layer, if speed is a requirement.